Email Coach Wilkinson at firstname.lastname@example.org.

 Wilkinson, who most recently served as assistant coach at Drexel University, took over for US Squash Hall of Famer Bob Callahan ’77, who had retired following the 2013 season.

-While the team did not win as many matches as it hoped, it showed the character Wilkinson expected when he took the job.
+His team also showed the character that was expected by his predecessor, Bob Callahan.
 The Tigers won the 2014 Sloane Award for Team Sportsmanship following the CSA Team Championships.

 Wilkinson, a graduate of Bates College and native of Zimbabwe, served as assistant coach at both Bates and Brown University before being appointed as the first assistant coach at Drexel.